-Figure 6 shows the time series of Sea Surface Temperature daily RMS difference (top) and BIAS (bottom) between daily model outputs and observations (L4 satellite SST at 1/16° resolution) evaluated over the qualification testing period (Jan-Dec 2019): SST-D-CLASS4-RAD-RMSD-Jan2019-Dec2019 and SST-D-CLASS4-RAD-BIAS-Jan2019-Dec2019.

-The RMS of SST differences is higher during the warm season while it presents a minimum during spring.
-The SST bias is generally positive meaning that the model presents a warmer SST with respect to the observations.
-It has to be noted that here daily mean model outputs are compared to foundation SST (which is close to midnight SST).
+Error!
+Reference source not found.
+Figure 7 shows the time series of daily RMS difference (solid line) and bias (dashed line) of Sea Surface Temperature of the system outputs with respect to observations (L4 satellite SST at 1/16° resolution) evaluated over the qualification testing period (Jan2020-Dec2021): SST-SURF-D-CLASS4-RAD-RMSD-Jan2020-Dec2021.
+The SST RMS difference is higher during the warm season while it presents a minimum during spring.
+The SST bias (observations - model) is generally negative meaning that the model presents a warmer SST with respect to the observations.
+It should be noted that here daily mean EAS7 system outputs are compared to foundation SST (which is close to midnight SST).